Cosmology: Neutrinos as the Only Final Dark Matter: Prelude No.2

+Protons and electrons are everywhere in this Universe.
+During these days, we are talking about protons of greater than $10^{18}\, eV$ in the so-called "ultra high energy cosmic rays" (UHECR's).
+For instance, AUGER currently is leading the courageous efforts.

+In an anatomy of neutrino oscillations \cite{Hwang6}, we observe that the reaction $p + e^- \to n + \nu_e$ for a proton of energy higher than $10^{18}\, eV$ in fact will dump the entire energy into the final neutrino, leaving the final neutron much lower of the energy.
+Since the electrons are everywhere in the Universe, the capture of UHECR protons may decrease the proton flux in a significant way.

+Neutrinos at such UHECR energies might interact much more easily, like the electrons - the full electroweak unification making the interactions with neutrinos the same as those with electrons.
+This is the reason No.1.
+The other reason comes from the exchange of the new family Higgs bosons - from what we need to understand neutrino oscillations \cite{HwangYan}, or in the Standard Model with neutrino oscillations \cite{Hwang417}.

+Nowadays we know pretty well that neutrinos are massive, even though of some tiny masses.
+A tiny mass of $0.05\, eV$ would transform the cosmic background (CB) $1.9^\circ K$ neutrinos from the relativistic to mass-dominated.
+We also know very well that neutrinos oscillate, from one flavor state (which is {\it not} an eigenstate of the Dirac Hamiltonian) onto the other, from a linear combination of mass eigenstates onto the other.
+For "point-like" Dirac particles doing oscillations, this interaction causing oscillations must be understood at the very fundamental level (conceptually).
+From the way to write the Dirac equation, there is no size parameter - thus, from there on, we describe the various point-like Dirac particles, including leptons and quarks in the table of "the building blocks of matter".

+{\it Moreover, the cosmic background (CB) neutrinos, the cousin of the cosmic microwave backgrounds (CMB), in fact become observable.
+Why?
+The neutrino mass in the range of $0.05\, eV$ makes the CB temperature $1.9^\circ K$ irrelevant.
+And the neutrino mass makes neutrinos to cluster, maybe of the order $10^5$ or larger.
+This is a reasonable guess.}

+In the language of relativistic quantum mechanics and quantum fields, if the initial state and the final state are Dirac particles, what would be in the middle has to be the scalar field, if we insist on the "renormalizability".
+The three entities, the initial and final Dirac fields and the family Higgs field, each are triplets (in the family space); and thus they form the cross or curl product.
+This form is unique.
+Consequently, this implies the existence of the lepton-flavor-violation interaction \cite{Hwang6}.

-We know that the Standard Model is a gauge theory based on the gauge group $SU_c(3) \times SU_L(2) \times U(1)$ with the quark and lepton multiplets except the right-handed neutrinos.
-Thus, we might introduce the other $SU_f(3)$ with the right-handed neutrinos as the triplet - let's call it the family gauge group.
-Because so far the family gauge theory is completely independent of the Standard Model, including the multiplets used, we could form $SU_c(3)\times SU_L(2) \times U(1) \times SU_f(3)$, a trivial extension of the Standard Model.
-If we look at the quark multiplets in $SU_c(3)$ (in the construction), we could also replace the right-handed Dirac neutrinos by the whole Dirac neutrinos without much conceptional difficulty (with respect to the anomalies).
+We know that the minimal Standard Model is a gauge theory based on the gauge group $SU_c(3) \times SU_L(2) \times U(1)$ with the quark and lepton multiplets except the right-handed neutrinos.
+Thus, we may introduce the other $SU_f(3)$ with the right-handed neutrinos as the triplet - let's call it the family gauge group.
+Because so far the family gauge theory is completely independent of the minimal Standard Model, including the multiplets used, we could form $SU_c(3)\times SU_L(2) \times U(1) \times SU_f(3)$, a trivial extension of the minimal Standard Model.

-Thus, we have an extension\cite{Hwang} of the Standard Model that has three generations by explicit construction.
-If we introduce the Higgs mechanism in the family sector, we could make everything very massive - such that all the new family particles are not observed; hopefully barely observable such that we could verify the idea.